-For example, you may need to set boundaries about when they can visit or how often they are allowed call/text/email.
+For example, you may need to set boundaries about when they can visit or how often they are allowed to call/text/email.
 If this is not discussed prior, it’s likely that problems will arise later on!
-Many couples find these types of issues so stressful and overwhelming that the result in multiple fights.
+Many couples find these types of issues so stressful and overwhelming that they result in multiple fights.

 5) Marriage Roles